-Commanders are more likely to get angry on someone’s behalf than on their own.
-Demanders are more likely to get angry on their own behalf rather than one someone else’s.
+Commanders are more likely to get angry on someone else’s behalf than on their own.
+Demanders are more likely to get angry on their own behalf rather than on someone else’s.

 Commanders are often willing to experiment because they understand the principles of dominance and so can try new things easily.
 Demanders are often following a script they don’t fully understand and so are more likely to imitate than innovate.

 Commanders are often modest because they see little reason to exaggerate their gifts and accomplishments, and know that others will recognize their worth.
 Demanders tend to brag about their accomplishments because they’re worried otherwise no one will recognize them.

 4 thoughts on “Commanding vs Demanding”

 As usual you have hit it dead center.